gotchoices/ChipNet/doc/discovery.md

 * Current time - don't run stale queries

 The encryption is based on an aes-256 key which is given as part of configuration options.

+## Cycles

+Timing is carefully orchestrated during the route discovery process. ...